Delaware North Dog Day Care

 - New dogs coming to our Camp must be owned at least 10 days by the person bringing them to Camp.
 We want the best for each dog.
 Dogs must feel loved and settled into their new homes.
 Transitions are very disruptive for dogs and we don’t want Camp to be overwhelming.
 We offer in-home pet care and dog walking to help you care for your new dog until they may come to Camp.

 - We offer Day Camping all days except for 7 major holidays.
 Major holidays are: New Year's Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas Day.
+Due to COVID-19, we have suspended Sunday daycare until further notice.

 Due to the number of overnight Campers near major holidays, we are no longer